-Meet with your admission, advancement, athletic and administration teams to come up with a comprehensive calendar of all the emails that you need to send during the year.
-While nothing is set in stone, this helps you realize when you're sending too much or not enough communications and rearrange accordingly.
+Meet with your admission, advancement, athletic, and administration teams to come up with a comprehensive calendar of all the emails that you need to send during the year.
+While nothing is set in stone, this helps you realize when you're sending too much or not enough communications and adjust accordingly.

-3. Segment your lists (if you haven't already)
+3. Segment your email lists (if you haven't already)

-While you can quickly create dynamic lists prior to sending an email using eNotify, if there's an import list you need to have in the system, or new target audiences you want to reach, prep these ahead of time.
+You can easily create dynamic lists prior to sending an email using Finalsite Messages but if there's an import list you need to have in the system, or new target audiences you want to reach, prep these ahead of time.

 4. Create a newsletter sign-up on your website